flip1995/rust-clippy/book/src/configuration.md

 # Configuring Clippy

+_NOTE: The configuration file is unstable and may be deprecated in the future._

 Some lints can be configured in a TOML file named `clippy.toml` or `.clippy.toml`.
 It contains a basic `variable = value` mapping eg.